 No. Generally speaking, don't bring motorized vehicles other than the one you drive in.
 Golf carts and bicycles are great for tooling around the campground or driving up to the store for ice cream.
 But still, drive slow and be mindful of others.
-And, please… Pay Attention!
+And, please… pay attention!

 What do the cabins include?

-What should we bring if we're camping in a cabin?
+What should we bring to The cabin?

-How long are the river trips?
+How long & How Much $ are the river trips?

 Canoes and kayaks:

-- Short - 1.5 hour float (no paddling-puts in at 9' bridge)
+Short - 1.5 hour float (no paddling-puts in at 9' bridge)

-- Long - 4-5 hour float (puts in at Granger MN)
+Long - 4-5 hour float (puts in at Granger MN)

-- Medium 2.5 hour float (puts in at 9' bridge)
+Medium 2.5 hour float (puts in at 9' bridge)

 Do we need to reserve canoes, kayaks, or tubes?